 - I aggressively curb any form of bullying right away and train my staff to do the same.

 - I look at my camp program though different lenses and make adjustments to the environment.
-I will address this one in a future post.

 - I expect my staff to be engaging, energetic, empathetic, fun and involved.